- Our goal and intent is to support blockchain forks.

 There are other strategies these clients can explore that can give them more control over digital assets in their retirement account, and thus their ability to participate in these events — such as establishing a trust or single-member LLC inside their IRA.

 These strategies come with other considerations and tradeoffs — like setup time, annual fair market value reporting, and what features individuals may want within their IRA-owned entity (e.g. “checkbook control.”)
-However, if being able to participate in every airdrop or blockchain fork they desire to is the primary concern, then the benefits of being able to do so likely outweigh the drawbacks and complexities of these strategies.
+However, if being able to participate in every blockchain fork they desire to is the primary concern, then the benefits of being able to do so likely outweigh the drawbacks and complexities of these strategies.

 If you’re interested in pursuing one of these strategies, there are many service providers who can help you setup one of these entities and answer any questions you may have.
 But make sure you allow yourself enough time to do so — especially if you need this completed before a certain date — because they typically take about a month to set up.